Family traditions: Classic examples of family traditions

 One of the classic examples of family traditions of the modern era is the family traditions of the present royal family of Great Britain.
 One of such family traditions enjoin upon male members of the present British royal family to serve in the armed forces.
 A BBC report has announced on 12 June 2003 that "Prince Harry’s decision to join the Army means he will follow a long family tradition of serving the military."
 Before him, his uncle, Prince Andrew, had joined the Navy in 1979.
 Prince Harry’s other uncle, Prince Edward had joined the Royal Marines as a second lieutenant in 1983.
-Prince Harry’s father, the Prince of Wales, was appointed in 1969 as colonel-in-chief of the Royal Regiment of Wales.
-Harry’s grandfather, the Duke of Edinburgh, had joined the Navy in 1939, and had also served in the World War II.
+Prince Harry’s father, Prince Charles, Prince of Wales, was appointed in 1969 as colonel-in-chief of the Royal Regiment of Wales.
+Harry’s grandfather, Prince Philip, Duke of Edinburgh, had joined the Navy in 1939, and had also served in the World War II.

+Many families have traditions around celebrating holidays, such as with particular foods or activities.